risor-io/risor/docs/data-types.md

 # Data Types

-Tamarin includes a variety of built-in types.
+Risor includes a variety of built-in types.
 The core types are: int, float, bool, error, string, list, map, set, result, function, and time.
 There are also a handful of iterator types, one for each container type.